theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/odp.md

 - **[[Advanced Settings](./odp/odp-settings#advanced-settings)]** - Includes the **package size** for the extraction.
 - **[Load Live Preview]** - Button to display a real-time preview of the extraction data without executing the extraction.

-More information on working with the ODP component is provided in the following sections.
+More information on working with the Xtract ODP component is provided in the following sections.

 ---